Lighthouses in the Dark: On the Genomics of Supernormality & Close Encounters of the 6th Kind

-The so-called “hitchhiker” phenomenon is one of the manifestations which is often reported in the aftermath of UFO sightings.
-On Unknown Country, Whitley Strieber told George Knapp that he had heard rumours that military “intuitives” are interfacing with the UFO phenomenon and asked Knapp if he was aware of this too.
-“I know what you mean”, said Knapp.
-He added that the pilots from the Nimitz encounter may also have experienced this bizarre phenomenon.
+The so-called “hitchhiker effect” is one of the Trickster phenomena often reported in the aftermath of UFO events.
+On Unknown Country, George Knapp told Whitley Strieber that some of the pilots from the Nimitz encounter may also have experienced this bizarre phenomenon after their sighting.

 I will wager that some of these nuts and bolts saucer cases like the Tic Tac…that some of those pilots have carried something else with them.
 They have a sighting, it’s well documented, and you think, “Wow!
 That was really cool!”.
 But I will bet you that there are at least one or two of them in the well publicised incidents, who have had continuing experiences because of that close encounter.
 That’s…it comes with the territory.